After her first visit, Mabel plunged into a passionate love affair with Emily’s married brother Austin Dickinson, who lived next door to his sister.

 And then after Austin died, she campaigned to save trees from loggers.

 Mabel Loomis Todd

 She was born Nov.
-10, 1856, and grew up in straitened circumstances though she was descended from Priscilla Alden.
-She spent her youth in boardinghouses in Concord and Cambridge, Massachusetts, and in Washington, D.C.
+10, 1856, and grew up in straitened circumstances, though she was descended from Priscilla Alden.
+She spent her youth in boardinghouses in Concord and Cambridge, Mass., and in Washington, D.C.

 They had an open marriage.
 She knew about his philandering, and he knew about her affair with Austin Dickinson soon after it started.

 Two years into their marriage, the couple moved to Amherst, Mass., so David could take a job at Amherst College as astronomy professor.